-We made steady progress across the various workstreams in the Technology Risk Management Uplift Programme (T-Up) covering change management, system resilience, incident management and technology risk governance and oversight.
-We tightened change management processes, boosted system redundancies for key services, enhanced our incident identification and resolution capabilities, and strengthened independent risk functions.
+gress across the various workstreams in the Technology Risk Management Up) covering change management, system resilience, incident management and nance and oversight.
+We tightened change management processes, boosted for key services, enhanced our incident identification and resolution capabilities, dependent risk functions.

-First, we reduced risks arising from change management by introducing change management measures such as applying AI/ ML risk scoring in the change reviews and approval process, implementing a near-production test environment, and setting up a Testing Centre of Excellence (COE) to further improve the quality of software development.
+ks arising from change management by introducing change management pplying AI/ ML risk scoring in the change reviews and approval process, -production test environment, and setting up a Testing Centre of Excellence (COE) ne quality of software development.